SeedTactics/fms-insight/README.md

 ## HTML Client

 The client is written using React, Recoil, Typescript, and MaterialUI.
-The client is compiled using parcel and the resulting
+The client is compiled using vite and the resulting
 HTML and Javascript is included in the server builds.
 The code lives in [client/insight](client/insight/).